 The purpose of the seminar is to engage these questions and to explore a range of critical frameworks and research methodologies for understanding emerging conditions of the contemporary urban – historically, theoretically, and spatially across scales.

 Urban Form: Transition as Condition takes as its starting point two working propositions that are implicit in the course title.
 The first puts forward a conception of urban form as dynamic and active – that is, as a process of urban formation in which transition is a continuous condition.
 The second working proposition is that in order to understand the generative dynamics of transitional urban conditions we need to develop new methodologies for understanding change and difference, methodologies that make it possible to chart continuities and discontinuities, to map relationships between the local and the translocal, and to examine complex and unstable phenomena over time and through multiple critical lenses.
 In short, our research needs to be both site-specific and comparative across cultures and geographies.

-In the second half of the semester students will apply these methodologies to the analysis of a particular urban site or intervention, in a city or other urban environment and geography of their choice.
+In the second half of the semester students will apply these methodologies to the analysis of a particular urban site or intervention in a city or other urban environment and geography of their choice.
 The topics for these individual research projects will be determined in consultation with the instructor within the first 6 weeks of the semester.
-The final project will have both a written component (8-10 pp) and a visual/graphic component (Due May 7).
-The project will also be presented in class at the end of the semester.
+The final project will have a written and visual/graphic component (due in early May) and will be presented in class towards the end of the semester.

-Requirements/assignments: Aside from completing the assigned reading and active participation in class discussions, students will be required to submit weekly 500-750 word reading responses to the canvas site on the Tuesday before class.
-A final research project with written (8-10 pp.) and visual components is required of each student.
+Requirements/Assignments: Aside from completing the assigned reading and active participation in class discussions, students will be required to submit reading responses [posted to the course canvas site] in preparation for class discussions of assigned texts and the issues they raise.
+In addition, a final research project with a written and visual component is required of each student.

 Please note that this course is now scheduled on Thursdays from 10 AM to 1 PM.